maxodsbjerg/ScalableReadingOfStructuredData/20220117_PHedits_scalable-reading-of-structured-data.md

 ## Example of a dataset's timely dispersion: Twitter data

 In this example, you are interested in how much *Sesame Street* is talked about on Twitter during a given period of time.
 We also want to know how many tweets used the official hashtag "\#sesamestreet" during this period.

-In R, you work with packages, each adding numerous functionalities to the core functions of R. In this example the relevant packages are the following: rtweet, tidyverse, lubridate and jsonlite.
-To install packages in R see this section of lesson [Basic Text Processing in R](https://programminghistorian.org/en/lessons/basic-text-processing-in-r#package-set-up).
-To use the packages in R they have to be loaded with the `library()` function as below:

-    library(rtweet)
-    library(tidyverse)
-    library(lubridate)
-    library(jsonlite)

 In the following, we start of with some data processing before moving on